...

 Can you challenge a Mediated Settlement Agreement in Texas?

-Can you challenge a Mediated Settlement Agreement in Texas? – Family courts in Texas are overburdened with cases.
+Can you challenge a Mediated Settlement Agreement in Texas? – Family courts in Texas handle a heavy caseload.
 I’m not telling you this to push you towards feeling bad for court staff or judges, necessarily.
 I intend to share this information with you to provide some context for telling you that courts across our state have become huge proponents of mediation.
 If you’ve never heard of mediation or don’t know much about it, this blog post is for you.

 What is a Bill of Review, and what impact can it have on a Texas family law case?